was appointed Principal

 their 2006-7 season he acted as Accompanist to the Sheffield

-Form College and regularly appears as a pianist and organist on ITV’s Emmerdale programme.
-He is Musical Director of the Highside
+Form College and has appeared as a pianist and organist on ITV’s Emmerdale

 Conductor for Ripon Choral Society.